Hooman777/ChessProject/readme.md

 List of JavaScript files and their responsibilities:

-- `chessBoard.js`: Its duty is draw the empty Chess board as a second background over the main background.
+- `chessBoard.js`: Its duty is to draw the empty Chess board as a second background over the main background.
 - `chessData.js`: Its duty is to gather all essential and primitive global data of the game.
 - `chessMoveMaker.js`: Its duty is to track user activities and after some primitive controls affect to the current board arrangement.